spuddister/book-library-project/README.md

 # Book Library Project

-For this project from [The Odin Project](https://www.theodinproject.com/) Curriculum in the Javascript course, I built a book shelf to showcase my object oriented Javascript skills using Bulma as a CSS Framework..
+For this project from [The Odin Project](https://www.theodinproject.com/) Curriculum in the Javascript course, I built a book shelf to showcase my object oriented Javascript skills using Bulma CSS Framework..

 ### New Skills
 - CSS Frameworks (Bulma)